btnz-k/emby_ssrf/README.md

 This tool will check a remote EMBY server to attempt to use an SSRF vulnerability to perform an http scan of the network internal to the EMBY server.
 This is based on the vulnerability CVE-2020-26948.

 ## Installation
-Clone the repo and put the emby_version.rb file into the `/usr/share/metasploit-framework/modules/auxiliary/scanner/http/` directory, and the emby_scan.rb file into the `/usr/share/metasploit-framework/modules/auxiliary/scanner/` directory.
+Clone the repo and put the emby_version_ssrf.rb file into the `/usr/share/metasploit-framework/modules/auxiliary/scanner/http/` directory, and the emby_ssrf_scanner.rb file into the `/usr/share/metasploit-framework/modules/auxiliary/scanner/` directory.
 Run msfconsole, and use the modules from there.

 ## Help
 Emby_Version: